Building Safety for Village Houses

-Remark * Green and amenity facilities are regarded as unauthorized building works under Building Ordinance (Cap.
+Remark * Green and amenity facilities are regarded as unauthorised building works under Building Ordinance (Cap.
 123) if they do not conform to the requirements listed above.
-The Buildings Department will take action against unauthorized building works in accordance with its enforcement policy and priority will be given to enforcement actions against those unauthorized building works having serious non-compliance with the requirements listed above.
+The Buildings Department will take action against unauthorised building works in accordance with its enforcement policy and priority will be given to enforcement actions against those unauthorised building works having serious non-compliance with the requirements listed above.

 Links to Technically Competent Person T2 Lists available in various Institutions and Associations

-(For the reference of the owners who have submitted the reporting forms for the Reporting Scheme for UBWs in NTEHs but without the submission of the safety certification)
+(For the reference of the owners who have submitted the reporting forms for the Reporting Scheme for UBW in NTEHs but without the submission of the safety certification)

 - H.K.
 General Building Contractors Association Ltd.

 - The Hong Kong Institute of Clerks of Works

 - The Institute of Clerks of Works and Construction Inspectorate (Hong Kong)